sjbrown/togetherness/README.md

 [![sjbrown](https://circleci.com/gh/sjbrown/togetherness.svg?style=svg)](https://circleci.com/gh/sjbrown/togetherness)

 Tabletop RPGs are no longer just played in physical spaces.
-More and more, this kind of gaming is being played online, and players are discovering online dice rollers, communal game maps, virtual tabletops, and digital character keepers.
+More and more, this kind of game is being played online, and players are discovering online dice rollers, communal game maps, virtual tabletops, and digital character keepers.
 But too often these tools are walled gardens whose owners see players as *products*, not human beings.